raspberrypilearning/turtle-tracker/en/step_3.md

 ## Draw the route

-In this step, you will use the `Pen`{:class="block3extensions"} extension to draw a path to show the turtle’s movement, and will then add a stamp to represent its known locations.
+In this step, you will use the `Pen`{:class="block3extensions"} extension blocks to draw a path to show the turtle’s movement, and will then add a stamp to represent its known locations.

 A stamp is a copy of the sprite, which you cannot move or delete once you have stamped it.